The Chris Christie-Rand Paul War That Wasn't

 Here’s a tip for conservative back-benchers looking to give their reputations a boost: get Liz Cheney to run against you.

-That does it.
-With Rep. Peter King’s announcement that he’s interested in running for president in 2016, I want to enter for the record my unseemly, unabashed excitement for the 2016 Republican primaries.
+I want to enter for the record my unseemly, unabashed excitement for the 2016 Republican primaries.

 Let’s take the advice of Politico contributor Rich Lowry.
 Let’s have a national non-conversation about race in the wake of the Zimmerman case.